acidyy/Discord-Wow_Register/README.md

 - Launch Bot
   - ```./../luvit Discord-Wow_Register.lua```

-## How it's work ?
+## How does it work ?

-One player send `!account create` command and bot whispers player for more informations.
+One player sends `!account create` command and the bot whispers to the player for more information.